Photographers of early hang gliding

 - Appears indistinctly in a photo taken at a meeting concerning powered hang gliding: See Hang gliding 1977.

 - Appears even more indistinctly in a group photo: See Annie Green Springs 1973 briefing photo key.
 He is number 26, crouching in the front at right and carrying cameras.

-- George Uveges: See under Sticks and rudders in Hang gliding before 1973.
+George Uveges: See under Sticks and rudders in Hang gliding before 1973 part 2.
 I cropped and enlarged the image from the group photo in Annie Green Springs 1973 briefing photo key where he is number 12 in the key.